Backstage At TED, A Slew Of Sexual Harassment Allegations Are Unearthed

 Like all of the industries buckling under the outpouring of allegations of sexual misconduct, this is not a new problem at TED conferences.
 Former Apple executive and author Nilofer Merchant, whose 2013 TED talk received nearly 3 million views, asserted that the problem existed the year she spoke as well.
 "The same thing was happening five years ago.
 It's still happening," said Merchant.
 "What's different now is we're sharing our stories."
 In her interview, she recalls her own experience of a man pressing his erection against her while she waited at the bar at a TED conference.

-In the emails exchanged between TED owner Chris Anderson, the organization's director of partnerships Tom Rielly, and others, they discussed ways to address the problem.
-They kicked around ideas including making an announcement from the stage during the conference, coming up with a formal process to handle complaints suffice, and mentioning the anonymous hotline they created in November 2016.
-In the emails, Rielly suggested transparency writing that the first step could be to, "Admit we have a serious problem."
+In the emails exchanged between TED owner Chris Anderson, the organisation's director of partnerships Tom Rielly, and others, they discussed ways to address the problem.
+They kicked around ideas including making an announcement from the stage during the conference, coming up with a formal process to handle complaints, and mentioning the anonymous hotline they created in November 2016.
+In the emails, Rielly suggested transparency, writing that the first step could be to "admit we have a serious problem."

 Advertisement

-Large corporate conferences are presented with the complex challenge of how to set standards of behavior during an event which is a mix of work and socializing when attendees are not direct employees.
+Large corporate conferences are presented with the complex challenge of how to set standards of behaviour during an event which is a mix of work and socialising, when attendees are not direct employees.
 Other conferences have handled it in different ways.
 Solutions run the gambit from more explicit language against harassment in the guidelines for attendees to screening the guest list and revoking invitations when necessary.

 Advertisement